-Incandescent light bulbs had been around for decades before Thomas Edison patented his invention.
-So what's the big deal about Edison's version?
+Incandescent light bulbs had existed for decades before Thomas Edison patented his invention.
+So, what's the big deal about Edison's version?
 Find out a little bit about the challenges he faced by building your own light bulb.

-Note: Wear safety glasses for this experiment, and make sure girls are closely supervised.
+Note: Wear safety glasses for this experiment and ensure youth are closely supervised.
 When you connect the two wires to the batteries, make sure the ends of the two wires do not touch each other directly-this will short out the battery.
 The filament will get very hot - do not touch it!

-For younger girls, this is much better as a demonstration than as a hands-on activity.
+For younger youth, this is much better as a demonstration than a hands-on activity.

 - 1. Put on your safety glasses. - 2.
 Take the lid off the jar.
 Using the hammer and nail, poke two small holes into the lid. - 3.
 Cut the insulated copper wire in half, and remove a small length (about 1 cm) of insulation from each end of both wires.
-Wire strippers make this pretty easy, but if you don't have any, use a wire cutter or small knife to cut just through the insulation (not through the wire itself).
+Wire strippers make this pretty easy, but if you don't have any, use a wire cutter or small knife to cut through the insulation (not the wire itself).
 This can take some practice.